 In order to begin practicing, pharmacy graduates are required to undertake a year of foundation training.
 This fifth-year of training (previously called the pre-registration year) is now called the foundation training year.
 Learners on this programme will be referred to as trainee pharmacists.
 Pre-registration tutors will be referred to as designated supervisors.

 The foundation training year supports the transition from pharmacy student to a competent and confident registered practicing pharmacist.
 Further information about the foundation training year is available on the Trainee Pharmacist Foundation Year Programme website.

 Trainee pharmacists carry out their training year in a hospital or community pharmacy setting.
 There are also increasing numbers of split programmes, which include placements in multiple settings, such as general practice.
-There are a variety of training programmes available across the Wessex, Thames Valley and South West regions.
+There are a variety of training programmes available across the region.
 Our leaflet explains the regional training programme in more detail.

 More information about foundation training programmes in hospitals across the South can be found on the Employing Trusts pages.